Felidae (film): Plot

 Francis discovers a crypt with hundreds of cat skeletons and realizes the murders have been occurring secretly for years.
 He comes to suspect Joker, the only cat who claims to have met Claudandus, until Joker is found dead as well.
 Francis confronts Pascal, who reveals himself to be Claudandus.
 After murdering Preterius, Claudandus was taken in by Preterius' former assistant Ziebold and learned of Mendel's laws of heredity.
 Over years he created a new breed of cat with ancient traits, aiming to recreate the primal ancestor of all domestic cats, capable of wiping out humanity.
 The murdered cats had refused to comply with his eugenics program.
 Claudandus, who is terminally ill with stomach cancer, declares Francis his chosen successor.
 Francis defiantly deletes Claudandus' computer records.
 The ensuing fight between the two starts a house fire.
 Ultimately Francis manages to disembowel Claudandus, who mourns his lost innocence as he dies.
 Leaving his legacy to burn, Francis rescues an injured Bluebeard from the flames.

+Some time later, Francis once again encounters his mate, and in voiceover, encourages the viewer to keep believing in a world where humans and animals can live together in harmony.